RECOMMENDED FOR YOU:X

-The Oak chapels are not your average tree houses—it’s not known exactly when they were built, but they are estimated to be between 800 and 1200 years old!
-In the late 1600s the tree survived a lightning fire that hollowed out the center.
+These oak chapels aren’t your average tree houses—it’s not known exactly when they were built, but they’re estimated to be between 800 and 1200 years old!
+In the late 1600s, the tree survived a lightning fire that hollowed out the center.
 Interpreting this occurrence as a holy event, the local priest at the time called for the tree to be turned into a church.
-The tree was still growing under the kingdom of Louis IX and it survived the Hundred Years War with the English, The Black Death, the Reformation and the Revolution.
+The tree was still growing under the kingdom of Louis IX, and it survived the Hundred Years War with the English, The Black Death, the Reformation, and the Revolution.

 A staircase spirals around the thousand-year-old trunk.
-The tree is starting to show its age and it now has internal and external poles supporting its tired life.
-A sacred place of worship, the Oak chapel is now a pilgrimage site that welcomes thousands of astonished visitors each year.
+The tree is starting to show its age, and it now has internal and external poles supporting it.
+A sacred place of worship, the Oak Chapel is now a pilgrimage site that welcomes thousands of visitors each year.